Welcome to our News page.

 Canongate Kirk On-line

-We aim to livestream our weekly service at 10am each Sunday and the order of service can be followed below.
+We aim to livestream our weekly service each Sunday and the order of service, usually uploaded the Friday before, can be followed below.
+Our Sunday services almost always start at 10am but there are exceptions so keep an eye on the time stated below.
 Livestreams will be available to watch here until the following Friday and then on our You Tube Channel where you can also watch previous recordings.

-Click on the picture below to watch our 10am service on Sunday 20th September.
+Click on the picture below to watch our live service at 10am on Sunday 29th November.
+You can read the Order of Service here.

 Holy Cross Day